CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 uncurry3 f t = {!!}
 ```

-## Dependent types and dependent functions
+## Dependent Types and Dependent Functions

 We can think of a function `f : A → B` as an element `f x : B` that
 depends on an element `x : A` for its definition.
 What sets Agda (and